-For the first quarter of 2011, we excluded 125 million outstanding weighted average stock options (185 million for the first quarter of 2010) from the calculation of diluted earnings per common share because the exercise prices of these stock options were greater than or equal to the average market value of the common shares.
+For the third quarter of 2011, we excluded 104 million outstanding weighted average stock options (108 million for the first nine months of 2011) from the calculation of diluted earnings per common share because the exercise prices of these stock options were greater than or equal to the average market value of the common shares (200 million for the third quarter of 2010 and 168 million for the first nine months of 2010).
 These options could be included in the calculation in the future if the average market value of the common shares increases and is greater than the exercise price of these options.
 We also excluded our 2009 debentures from the calculation of diluted earnings per common share because the conversion option of the debentures was anti-dilutive.
 In the future, we could have potentially dilutive shares if the average market price is above the conversion price.

-Note 23: Comprehensive Income
+Note 25: Comprehensive Income